kontainapp/km/docs/user-guide.md

     *   Part B: Package a unikernel as a kontainer, pass to Docker, and run with Kontain runtime (`krun`).
 *   Tutorial #2: Package Kontain Java with a sample Java application into a kontainer and run as a Docker container.
 ### Getting Started: Using Kontain’s Pre-Configured Linux VM
-For a quick and easy way to start exploring Kontain, we recommend that you run the prepared Ubuntu VM available from Vagrant Cloud.
-The Vagrant VM brings fully functional Kontain onto your desktop or laptop and provides a stable platform for exploration and validation:
+For a quick and easy way to start exploring Kontain, we prepared Ubuntu and Fedora VMs in Vagrant Cloud: [https://app.vagrantup.com/kontain](https://app.vagrantup.com/kontain)
+We recommend that you run one of the prepared VMs.
+The Vagrant VM brings a fully functional Kontain environment onto your desktop or laptop and provides a stable platform for exploration and validation:
-*   Ubuntu 20.10
+*   Ubuntu 20.10 (or Fedora32)
 *   Kontain pre-installed
 *   KKM (Kontain kernel module) to support nested virtualization
 *   Docker pre-installed and configured for use with Kontain